Doctor Who star Bernard Cribbins dies at 93 - NewsBreak

 Doctor Who star Bernard Cribbins dies at 93

-Catherine Tate is set to return as Donna Noble on Doctor Who, and set photos previously suggested Cribbins also filmed new scenes for the show.

-The official Doctor Who Twitter account honored Cribbins, who "leaves behind a long legacy in film and TV," while former showrunner Russell T Davies shared a tribute to the "wonderful actor" on Instagram.
+Doctor Who was a huge part of Cribbins' career after he first appeared in the 1966 film Daleks’ Invasion Earth as Tom Campbell.
+Then in 2007, he returned to the TARDIS as Wilfred Mott, Donna Noble’s grandfather.
+His final on-screen role was as Albert in the 2018 comedy film Patrick.

+Doctor Who showrunner Russell T. Davies shared a moving tribute to the actor on Instagram : "He loved being in Doctor Who.
+He said, 'Children are calling me grandad in the street!'
+His first day was on location with Kylie Minogue, but all eyes, even Kylie’s, were on Bernard.
+He’d turned up with a suitcase full of props, just in case, including a rubber chicken.
+And what an actor."

-"I'm so lucky to have known him," Davies said.
-"Thanks for everything, my old soldier.
+Davies said he felt "lucky to have known him," adding: "Thanks for everything, my old soldier.
 A legend has left the world."

-Doctor Who star Matt Lucas also thanked Cribbins for "delighting us all," remembering him as a "lovely, funny, brilliantly talented man," while Doctor Who writer and actor Mark Gatiss called him a "gifted comic actor with an incredible seam of pathos and real heart."

 Comments / 0